dylanbeaudette/reports/mu-gis-stats/README.md

+# WARNING !

+The current version of this idea is now part of the [`soilReports` package](https://github.com/ncss-tech/soilReports).

+THERE WILL BE NO FURTHER DEVELOPMENT HERE

 # Map Unit Comparison/Summary Report

 This report was designed to assist with comparisons between map unit concepts via sampling of various raster data sources within map unit polygons.
 Configuration of data sources is done within `config.R`.
 Example output [here](http://dylanbeaudette.github.io/static/GIS-summary-by-MU.html).
 Contact Dylan Beaudette (dylan.beaudette at ca.usda.gov) for questions or comments.